Spires Academy Careers Provision

 - To challenge stereotyping and promote equality of opportunity within pupils, parents and staff.

 Who is involved?

-The careers leader at Spires Academy is Mrs. E Ward who works with Mr. C Wallis Vice Principal) in the planning and delivery of the careers programme.
+The careers leader at Spires Academy is Mrs. E Ward who helps in the planning and delivery of the careers programme.

 We also receive support from the Careers and Enterprise Company (CEC).
 This involves the Kent Enterprise Advisor Network, who enable employers and schools to create links and work together to provide students with more employer engagement opportunities.
 We also use their tools such as ‘Compass’ to measure our progress towards meeting the eight Gatsby Benchmarks, which are indicators of good careers guidance.